 The configuration of the VLANs as Network Interfaces is a prerequisite to allow the Domotz Agent to automatically scan across all the available VLANs.

 Every hardware and operating system has its own way of configuring VLANs as Network Interfaces.

-For example the following resources provide examples on how to configure VLANs on few hardware capable of hosting Domotz Agent:
+For example, the following resources provide examples of how to configure VLANs on the following hardware capable of hosting Domotz Agent:

 - How to Configure VLANs on Raspberry Pi

 - How to Configure VLANs on Synology DiskStation

 - How to Configure VLANs on QNAP System

 - Sample configuration of virtual switch VLAN tagging on VMWare

 - Intel Advanced Support for VLAN – Windows